peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

- `true`  if this context's Precision property is in bits, rather than digits; otherwise,  `false` .
+ `true`  if this context's Precision property is in bits, rather than digits; otherwise,  `false` ..
+The default is false.  `true`  if this context's Precision property is in bits, rather than digits; otherwise,  `false` .
 The default is false.

 ### IsSimplified